AKHILESH2208/Finance-Data-Processing-and-Access-Control-Backend/README.md

-# 🏦 Zorvyn Secure Finance Dashboard Backend
+# 🏦 Finance Data Processing and Access Control Backend

 A highly secure, scalable, and robust RESTful API built with Node.js, Express, and PostgreSQL to manage and analyze financial records.
 This application is architected around Role-Based Access Control (RBAC) and military-grade AES-256-GCM encryption, ensuring that sensitive financial data remains strictly confidential and immutable to unauthorized actors.
 It is natively backed by **PostgreSQL**, making it 100% production and deployment ready!